Probate Attorney in West Palm Beach

 If you have recently lost a loved one and are being told that you need to open probate, you may be feeling overwhelmed, confused, and worried about what happens next.
 Florida probate can feel technical and impersonal, especially if you are trying to manage everything in West Palm Beach while you are still grieving.

 At Adrian Philip Thomas, P.A., we assist personal representatives, beneficiaries, heirs, trustees, and other family members in understanding and navigating Florida probate and estate administration.
-We focus our work on probate, trust, and estate disputes and administration throughout the state, including matters that go through the probate division of the Fifteenth Judicial Circuit Court in Palm Beach County.
+We focus our work on probate, trust, wills, and estate disputes and administration throughout the state, including matters that go through the probate division of the Fifteenth Judicial Circuit Court in Palm Beach County.

 Our firm has represented thousands of clients in estate-related matters since 2002.
 Call (954) 764-7273, we offer a free initial consultation so you can understand your options before you make any big decisions.